abetterfish/Make-Pornography-Great-Again/README.md

 #BooruGet

+###Notice
+I just forked this project from the previous developer, If it seems like a shithsow, it's because it is.

 ##About
 This project downlads files from danbooru and gelbooru.
-It can run on all operating systems, but requires httplib2 to be installed.
+It can run on all operating systems, but requires httplib2 and python-qt4 to be installed.
 This is generally not installed on a default python3 install

 * This program is still very much in devlopment and is not very user friendly yet.